lych1233/compactDRL/README.md

 - Implementation trick usage is pruned, while those tricks that significantly affect the performance are kept
 - Elaborate documentation. **Every** specific configuration (hyper-parameter) has a description: the basic configuration explanation is in run.py; the environment (buffer) configuration explanation is in envs/"env name".py (buffers/base.py); the algorithm-specific hyper-parameter explanation is in drl/"algo name"/config.py
-- Acceptable performance on the most common benchmark environments in academy: Atari (for discrete action space) and MuJoCo (for continuous actoin space), as other elegant implementation I've found are seldom tested on both of them
+- Acceptable performance on the most common benchmark environments in academy: Atari (for discrete action space) and MuJoCo (for continuous actoin space), as other elegant implementations I've found are seldomly tested on both of them

 #### Limitation